All Episodes

 Here's what we can do this week to make it better for us because people don't know what to do.

-And I do believe that that conservative America needs to quit looking for a uh now I do think, you know, charismatic, competent leadership is crucial, but that's not what the liberals who have had some success recently have done.
+I do think charismatic, competent leadership is crucial, but that's not what the liberals who have had some success recently have done.

 They have infiltrated the grassroots, the lower offices, the statehouse races, the county commissions, the city councils.

-If you can control those and let let the movement percolate upward and for the next generation to move into the State House and then into the governor's mansions or the Senate, whatever, I think you've got a much better shot.
+If you can control those and let the movement percolate upward and for the next generation to move into the state house and then in the governor's mansions or the senate, whatever, I think you've got a much better shot.

-I think it behooves us as a movement uh to to remember everything is local.
+I think it behooves us as a movement to remember everything is local.

 Tip O'Neill was right about that.

-It is local, and if you start local and you pick one race in Ponte Verdra, all right, I'm gonna I'm gonna focus on this city council race.
+And if you start local and you pick one race in Ponte Verdra, all right, I'm going to focus on this city council race.

 I think we've abandoned that, don't you?